 Should I Become a Hairdresser?

-Hairdressers cut, style and color hair, and they may also perform permanent wave, straightening and bleaching treatments.
-Also known as cosmetologists, these professionals advise clients on their hair condition, styling and maintenance.
-They can work at beauty salons, day spas, hotels and resorts.
-Regardless of the work setting, they are responsible for meeting state health and safety standards, keeping their work areas clean and sterilizing equipment.
+Hairdressers cut, style and color hair, and they may also perform permanent wave, straightening ,and bleaching treatments.
+Also known as cosmetologists, these professionals advise clients on their hair condition, styling, and maintenance.
+They can work at beauty salons, day spas, hotels, and resorts.
+Regardless of the work setting, they are responsible for meeting state health and safety standards, keeping their work areas clean, and sterilizing equipment.
 This work often involves many hours spent standing, and protection must be used when working with various chemicals.
+The U.S. Bureau of Labor Statistics reported a median annual salary of $23,660 for hairdressers, hairstylists, and cosmetologists in May 2015.

 |Training Required||Completion of a state-licensed cosmetology training program|